A Modern Theory of Cross-Validation through the Lens of Stability

-This approach does not require conditioning but the worst case bound could be loose if there are many ``obviously bad'' coordinates. \end{itemize}
+This approach does not require conditioning but the worst-case bound could be loose if there are many ``obviously bad'' coordinates. \end{itemize}

-Our approach aims at striking a balance between these two: We want to focus on the few entries that showed enough promise to be legit candidates for $s^*$, which allows us to avoid having the typical $\sqrt{\log m}$ additional width of the confidence bound as in the simultaneous inference.
+Our approach aims at striking a balance between these two: We want to focus on the few entries that showed enough promise to be legitimate candidates for $s^*$, which allows us to avoid having the typical $\sqrt{\log m}$ additional width of the confidence bound as in the simultaneous inference.
 On the other hand, we also want to avoid conditioning on selection.
 The key idea is that conditioning is unnecessary if the selection is stable and the test statistic is cross-validated.
-In fact, we have more to offer: If the selection is stable and the test statistic is cross-validated, a confidence lower bound of $\max\vartheta$ can be constructed from an asymptotically normal test statistic with a small conservative bias.
+In fact, we have more to offer: If the selection is stable and the test statistic is cross-validated, a confidence lower bound on $\max\vartheta$ can be constructed from an asymptotically normal test statistic with a small conservative bias.

 \paragraph{Cross-validated max-entry evaluation} The first idea for fixing the double-dipping issue with data-driven max-entry selection is to split the sample used for selecting $\hat s$ and to evaluate $\vartheta_{\hat s}$.
 Consider a leave-one-out CV scheme: